Wichita hospital in need of plasma donations from recovered COVID-19 patients

 “That means my stay here will be longer and life is on hold and my improvement of health and getting back to life is on hold too,” said Mooneyham.

-“We have seen majority of the patients get better and go home,” said Janie Krull, Director of Research for Ascension Via Christi.
+“We have seen the majority of the patients get better and go home,” said Janie Krull, director of research for Ascension Via Christi.

 As cases continue to spike across the country, the demand for plasma has outpaced supply.

-If you have fully recovered from a verified COVID-19 diagnoses, you can sign up to give convalescent plasma and see if you qualify at t RedCrossBlood.org/Plasma4COVID.
+If you have fully recovered from a verified COVID-19 diagnosis, you can sign up to give convalescent plasma and see if you qualify at RedCrossBlood.org/Plasma4COVID.